Can I use my Gmail address to send my marketing campaigns?

 Ask your account manager to investigate the reason for the bounce and suggest further action.

-How much time should I wait before checking the effectiveness of my marketing campaign?
+How long should I wait before assessing the effectiveness of my marketing campaign?

-Ideally, you should wait for 24 hours to check the effectiveness of your campaign.
+Ideally, you should wait 24 hours to assess your campaign's effectiveness.

 Can I use the same reply address in multiple accounts?

-You can use the same reply address, however, since it can negatively affect your deliverability, the best practices suggest you separate your marketing email address from the transactional one, depending on your current use case.
+You can use the same reply address; however, because it can negatively affect your deliverability, best practices suggest separating your marketing email address from your transactional one, depending on your current use case.

 Can I send transactional and marketing emails from the same IP?

 As a best practice, we recommend separating your marketing and transactional emails.
-In general, transactional messages have better engagement and, thus, better deliverability, and if you do not separate marketing from your transactional emails, it might negatively impact the deliverability of your transactional emails as well.
+In general, transactional messages have higher engagement and, thus, better deliverability.
+If you do not separate marketing from your transactional emails, it might negatively impact their deliverability as well.

 We have Gmail postmaster tools set up, and they don't show any feedback loops or spam issues.
 What’s the issue?